 Bo is a graduate of the University of Georgia Terry College of Business with a Bachelor of Business Administration.
 Bo currently resides in Atlanta with his wife Leah and two children Tripp and Lillie.
 He is an active member in Northside Methodist Church, GA Chamber of Commerce, Lovett True Blue Leadership Georgia (2006) and Piedmont Driving Club.

 Edens has held a variety of positions over nearly a decade in Georgia politics.
-He began his career as a young political staffer for former Gov. Sonny Perdue's successful re-election campaign.
+He began his career as a young political staffer for USDA Secretary Sonny Perdue's successful re-election campaign as Governor.
 He used that experience as a springboard to work with the Republican Governors Association on races across the country.
-Davis then became political director for former Georgia Senate Pro Tempore Eric Johnson's campaign for governor.
-Later in 2010, he became a key member of then-Congressman Nathan Deal's gubernatorial campaign.
-Upon Gov. Deal's election to office, Davis served on the transition team and was named as the Governor's local government liaison.
-Most recently, he served as a policy advisor for Gov. Deal, overseeing critical issues areas such as natural resources, transportation, economic development and agriculture.
+In 2010, he became a key member of then-Congressman Nathan Deal's gubernatorial campaign.
+Upon Gov. Deal's election to office, Davis served on the transition team and he served as a senior policy advisor for Gov. Deal, overseeing critical issues areas such as natural resources, transportation, economic development and agriculture.
 During his time in the Governor's Office, Davis developed policy, helped shepherd bills through the legislative process and became a trusted liaison for agency heads in those respective policy areas.

 Edens graduated from Emory University with a bachelor of arts in Political Science.
-He and his wife, Kirsten, are active at Capital City Club, Peachtree Presbyterian Church, and several other charitable organizations in Atlanta.
+He and his wife, Kirsten and their son are active at Capital City Club, Peachtree Presbyterian Church, and several other charitable organizations in Atlanta.
+When he is not influencing policy makers across the country, he enjoys hunting and fishing on his family’s pecan orchard in middle Georgia.

-In 2010 Republicans won the majority in both chambers of the NC General Assembly and in 2011 April was selected to be a preferred fundraising vendor for the NC House Republican Caucus.
+In 2011 April became a preferred fundraising vendor for the NC House Republican Caucus following the 2010 election when Republicans won majorities in both chambers of the NC Legislature.
 She stepped down from her family business and started April Byrd Consulting.
-April has raised money for over a dozen NC House Members including the former House Majority Leader, Rep. Mike Hager.
-In addition to successfully raising money for NC House Members she has been a fundraising consultant to a NC Supreme Court Justice, a NC Court of Appeals Judge, Three US Congressional Candidates, The Jesse Helms Center, and NC House Legislative Partners (an Independent Expenditure Committee).
-In 2016 April had the opportunity to work with Ed Broyhill, the Finance Committee Co-Chair for North Carolina to successfully raise $1 million plus for Trump for President/Trump Victory Fund.
+April has raised money for over a dozen NC House Members including the former House Majority Leader.
+In addition to successfully raising money for NC House Members she has been a fundraising consultant to NC Supreme Court Justices, NC Court of Appeals Judges, three US Congressional Candidates, The Jesse Helms Center, and a 501c4 Independent Expenditure Committee.
+During the 2016 Election, April worked on over a dozen events for National and State candidates.
+Through her extensive political work April has built solid relationships with elected officials and their staff at the state and local level in North Carolina.

-April currently resides in Huntersville, NC outside of Charlotte with Gregg and their yellow Lab, Faith.
-She stays active in the Lake Norman Community through Lake Norman Baptist Church, Hands on Charlotte, and is an active member of the Raleigh City Club.
+April attended the University of Georgia and has a BA in Economics.
+April resides in Cornelius, NC outside of Charlotte with her yellow Lab, Faith.
+She stays active in the Lake Norman Community through Lake Norman Baptist Church and is an active member of Northstone Country Club.

 Capitol Resources, LLC founder, Clare Hester is recognized as one of Mississippi’s top lobbyists.
 She is a force at the Mississippi State Capitol, waging and winning multiple political and legislative campaigns each year for and against propositions on behalf of businesses and trade associations.